PhD Health in Social Science

 Wako Golicha Wako Asthma Sufferers’ Personal Exposure to Air Pollution and Risk Perception in Urban Environments

-Yuen Wai Vennus Ho ARTŠ-pirit : An arts-based autoethnographic inquiry into the spirituality of family caregivers in Hong Kong in the wake of loss
+Yuen Wai Vennus Ho ARTŠ-pirit : An arts-based research into the spirituality of family caregivers in Hong Kong in the wake of loss

 Xinyi Yang Exploring Chinese International Students' Experiences of Mental Health Well-being and Accessing Mental Health Services in Scotland

-Zorana Alimpic The Impact of COVID-19 on Youth in South Africa: Understanding and Addressing the Effects on Mental Well-Being and Human Rights
+Zorana Alimpic The Sustained Impact of COVID-19 on the Mental Well-Being of Youth in South Africa

 Doctoral study provides the opportunity to carry out a substantial piece of research guided by expert supervisors.
 You will gain high-level research skills and a range of transferable skills tailored to various career pathways.
 The principal grounds for awarding a PhD degree are that it is an original work making a significant contribution to knowledge in the student’s field of study, and containing material worthy of publication.